Hamide Bıkçın

-Hamide Bıkçın Çetiner (born January 24, 1978) formerly known as Hamide Bıkçın Tosun is a female Turkish Taekwondo athlete, who competed in the Women's 49–57 kg weight class at the 2000 Summer Olympics held in Sydney, Australia and won the bronze medal.
+Hamide Bıçkın (born January 24, 1978) formerly known as Hamide Bıçkın is a female Turkish Taekwondo athlete, who competed in the Women's 49–57 kg weight class at the 2000 Summer Olympics held in Sydney, Australia and won the bronze medal.

 Bıkçın took up taekwondo already aged eight.
 After winning the European and World championships, she married and became mother of a daughter, Zeynep.
 Hamide Bıkçın Tosun suspended her active fighting sports life in the years 1996 and 1997.
 She started again 1998 to perform taekwondo and represented Turkey at the 2000 Olympics.